orman112/blog/content/blog-markdown/transitioning-from-javascript-to-swift/index.md

 **Optionals** - If you're familiar with TypeScript, these are very similar to nullable values.
 You declare an optional by appending a `?` at the end of the data type declaration.
 It's essentially telling Swift, _"this property may or may not have a value associated with it"_.
 If it does not, the value is set to `nil` and no compilation errors are thrown.
 Any data type in Swift can be set as an optional.

 - _Side note:_ In order to retrieve a value from an optional, you must **_unwrap_** it in Swift.
 There are two methods to unwrapping an optional, a _forced_ unwrap where Swift pulls the value out without checking for its existence (the onus is on you to check this).
-The other,more streamlined, approach is to store it in a temp variable if a value exists, or keep moving along if it doesn't.
+The other, more streamlined, approach is to store it in a temp variable if a value exists, or keep moving along if it doesn't.
 Both options are shown below:

 ```Swift
 // declare your optional